Robert Conquest: Writing

 In 1956 Conquest left the Foreign Office and became a freelance writer and historian.
 After he left, he says, the Information Research Department (IRD) suggested to him that he could combine some of the data he had gathered from Soviet publications into a book.
 During the 1960s he edited eight volumes of work produced by the IRD, published in London by the Bodley Head as the Soviet Studies Series.
 Many of his Foreign Office works were published this way.
 In the United States, the material was republished as The Contemporary Soviet Union Series by Frederick Praeger, who had previously published several books on communism at the request of the CIA, in addition to works by Aleksandr Solzhenitsyn, Milovan Đilas, Howard Fast, and Charles Patrick Fitzgerald.

 In 1962–1963 Conquest was literary editor of The Spectator, but he resigned when he found the job interfering with his historical writing.
 His first books on the Soviet Union were Common Sense About Russia (1960), The Soviet Deportation of Nationalities (1960) and Power and Policy in the USSR (1961).
 His other early works on the Soviet Union included Courage of Genius: The Pasternak Affair (1961) and Russia After Khrushchev (1965).

+Conquest’s analysis of the Great Purge before the opening of Soviet archives relied on the memoirs and accounts of émigrés and defectors, showtrial transcripts, Khruschev’s testimonies, as well as “imagining” Soviet reality when direct sources were not available.
+According to historians like Hiroaki Kuromiya, Conquest also considered rumors the "best source of Soviet history."